Mac Mini vs Cloud VPS for OpenClaw: Performance, Security, and Cost Analysis

 | Form Factor | 5 x 5 x 2 inches, fits behind a monitor | N/A (remote) |

-If your priority is data sovereignty, long-term cost efficiency, and the option to run private LLMs — pick the Mac Mini.
+Pick the Mac Mini if your priority is data sovereignty, long-term cost efficiency, the option to run private LLMs, or you’re in a regulated industry where physical residency simplifies compliance.
 The 3-year math favors it once you need production-grade compute, and the security posture of physically controlling your hardware is unmatched by any cloud provider’s compliance documentation.
+This is the right call for CFOs handling pre-IPO financials, managing partners at law firms with client-confidential work, healthcare CTOs dealing with HIPAA, and any executive team where the data never should have been on someone else’s hardware in the first place.
+Roughly 70% of our beeeowl deployments end up here.

-For many of our clients, the answer is both.
+For many clients, the answer is both.
 A Mac Mini in the office as the primary deployment for day-to-day agent operations and sensitive data processing.
-A Hosted VPS as a fallback that catches webhooks during connectivity gaps.
-That’s redundancy without compromise.
+A Hosted VPS as a secondary deployment that catches webhooks during the occasional ISP gap.
+Both agents sync through the same Composio credential vault so they share integrations and audit trails.
+Total investment: $7,000 for redundancy without compromise.
+This is the configuration we ship for PE firms processing deal flow webhooks, CTOs managing incident alerts, and anyone whose workflow depends on inbound events that can’t wait for an ISP outage to resolve.

 The hardware decision isn’t really about specs.
-It’s about where you want your data to live and what trade-offs you’re willing to accept.
-After deploying across every option on this list, I’ll tell you what I tell every CTO who asks: if you can plug it in and put it in a closet, buy the Mini.
-Order a preconfigured Mac Mini with OpenClaw.
+It’s about where you want your data to live, what trade-offs you’re willing to accept on uptime versus sovereignty, and whether your workflows are primarily outbound (agent initiates action) or inbound (agent responds to webhook).
+After deploying across every option on this list across 50+ engagements, I’ll tell you what I tell every CTO who asks: if you can plug it in and put it in a closet, buy the Mini.
+If you need inbound webhook continuity, add the Hosted as a secondary.
+Full pricing on our pricing page, role-specific workflow examples on our use cases page.